 Schneider Electric has partnered with Christie Spaces to provide a unique advantage to the latter's new AU$4.5 million 1850 square metre conference space in Brisbane.

-Following the partnership Christie Spaces is now the first workspace in Australia to offer customers data centre rack space on-site for rent.
-The family-owned workspace provider is using Schneider Electric’s edge computing technology.
+Following the partnership Christie Spaces is now the first workspace in Australia to offer customers data center rack space on-site for rent.
+The family-owned workspace provider is using Schneider Electric's edge computing technology.

 Since work began on the new conference centre, Christie Spaces has worked to extend its edge computing capabilities across all its locations in Sydney, Melbourne, and Adelaide, processing data closer to where it is generated and captured.

 Thus far Schneider Electric has already installed UPS and cooling solutions at Christie Space, in addition to their racks and power distribution units.

 “We are delighted that Christie Spaces can now reduce operating costs and maximise both physical and IT security by circumventing the need to rent colocation spaces outside their premises,” says Schneider Electric Strategic Cloud and Colocation Providers account director Dirk Krueger.

 “These benefits are then passed onto their clients, who can now leverage revolutionary co-working technology that will allow them to scale efficiently and access high speeds.